sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 !!! info
 	The GNSSDO can draw power from either or both USB ports, in addition to Power-over-Ethernet and the DC-DC external input described above.
+Powering GNSSDO+ via USB takes a little more though and care.
+Please see the notes [above](#power-options).

 !!! info "CH340 Driver"